bo3b/3D-Vision-Automatic/README.md

 The piece used here is only Tutorial_07, which shows the full tutorial with a spinning cube, drawn using shaders and vertex buffer.

-The Tutorial was modifed as little as possible, while adding the NVidia 3D Vision Direct Mode support.
+The old Tutorial07 was modifed as little as possible, but is not remotely like the newest version which uses DXGI factories instead of the CreateDeviceAndSwapChain.
-After initializing Direct Mode, the projection matrix is setup for stereo drawing, and then rendering is done twice, once for each eye.